labd/go-commercelayer-sdk/api/docs/GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes.md

 `func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) UnsetActive()`

 UnsetActive ensures that no value is present for Active, not even an explicit nil
+### GetStatus

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) GetStatus() interface{}`

+GetStatus returns the Status field if non-nil, zero value otherwise.

+### GetStatusOk

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) GetStatusOk() (*interface{}, bool)`

+GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStatus

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) SetStatus(v interface{})`

+SetStatus sets Status field to given value.

+### HasStatus

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) HasStatus() bool`

+HasStatus returns a boolean if a field has been set.

+### SetStatusNil

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) SetStatusNil(b bool)`

+ SetStatusNil sets the value for Status to be an explicit nil

+### UnsetStatus
+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) UnsetStatus()`

+UnsetStatus ensures that no value is present for Status, not even an explicit nil
+### GetDisabledAt

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) GetDisabledAt() interface{}`

+GetDisabledAt returns the DisabledAt field if non-nil, zero value otherwise.

+### GetDisabledAtOk

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) GetDisabledAtOk() (*interface{}, bool)`

+GetDisabledAtOk returns a tuple with the DisabledAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisabledAt

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) SetDisabledAt(v interface{})`

+SetDisabledAt sets DisabledAt field to given value.

+### HasDisabledAt

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) HasDisabledAt() bool`

+HasDisabledAt returns a boolean if a field has been set.

+### SetDisabledAtNil

+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) SetDisabledAtNil(b bool)`

+ SetDisabledAtNil sets the value for DisabledAt to be an explicit nil

+### UnsetDisabledAt
+`func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) UnsetDisabledAt()`

+UnsetDisabledAt ensures that no value is present for DisabledAt, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETFixedAmountPromotionsFixedAmountPromotionId200ResponseDataAttributes) GetCreatedAt() interface{}`